Nickelodeon Kids' Choice Awards: History

 Alan Goodman, Albie Hecht, and Fred Seibert created the awards show after Nickelodeon produced a segment called The Big Ballot for the movie review show Rated K: For Kids by Kids in 1987, named for the ballots kids voted with.
 To vote, the viewers would send in ballots and then before the show, the ballots would be counted and the winners would tape a "thank you" video that would be shown during the program.
 Goodman, Hecht, and Seibert felt that the network needed a bigger, more exciting platform.

 Hecht selected the awards logo from a series of network designs created by original logo designers Tom Corey and Scott Nash (Corey McPherson Nash, Boston), overseen by Goodman and Seibert (Fred/Alan, Inc., New York).
 The award was configured into the current blimp shape/kaleidoscope in 1990.
 The only change to the award since then has been a change to the embossed logotype on the side of the trophy for 2010 to fit the network's new logo typeface.

 As the Internet came into widespread use, the voting finally moved from a combination of 900 number telephone voting and filling paper ballots that were either mailed or completed at Pizza Hut locations, to being conducted exclusively on the network's website, and included text messaging by 2007.
 During the early years of Internet voting, there were several issues, including the digital equivalent of ballot stuffing and adult voting.
 As a result, a new system was put into place where one vote per Nick.com account is allowed (although it is probable adults still cast votes via the texting option, which is connected to a phone number only instead of a screen name, by creating an account with a false age, or by having their children vote for a chosen subject instead).
 In 2010, an iPhone application and mobile browser voting were also added.

 The 2009 Kids' Choice Awards featured a new award called "The Big Green Help Award" which goes to the celebrity who goes above and beyond to help the Earth.
 The inaugural award was presented to Leonardo DiCaprio.
 For the 2010 awards, "The Big Green Help" award was renamed "The Big Help" award, with First Lady Michelle Obama winning the first award under the rename.

 Unlike traditional awards shows, the Kids' Choice Awards uses other items to announce an award winner instead of a traditional envelope.
 The show sometimes uses balloons, T-shirts, models, giant letters, stickers, and even a foot.

 Voting became available for Canadian people in time for the 2010 ceremony, owing to the inauguration of Nickelodeon's Canadian service in November 2009.

 The 2020 ceremony was held in a virtual format in the wake of the COVID-19 pandemic.

+The 2024 ceremony was the first to not air in March or April since 2020; it was hosted on July 13 and was the first ceremony hosted by animated characters, SpongeBob SquarePants and Patrick Star, to honor the 25th anniversary of SpongeBob SquarePants.